Skip to content

 What problem is this initiative addressing?

 It addresses the issue of inconsistent data semantics across institutions, which leads to errors, false agreement, and limited reuse.
 Many systems use similar terms but with different meanings, or different terms for the same concept.
+Rather than assuming agreement based on labels, definitions, codes, or OWL axioms, the initiative requires that mapped concepts be traced back to a shared, well-defined conceptualization.

 Is there a standardized way to define common reference models?
 Are we using standardized methods, languages, or tools?